t0123456789/mp/README.md

 # Security and privacy

-If you are playing on a legacy browser, please be aware that security updates are no longer provided for your operating system or software.
+If you are playing or doing anything on a legacy browser, please be aware that security updates are no longer provided for your operating system or software.
 This means you should not trust it to be secure when you are accessing private information, do not login to your bank account using that device!